sid-stack/assembler/README.md

 # parser
  Reading an Assembly Level Code from a file.
  Tokenizing the code inorder to Generate -
- Symbol table
- Literal table
- Pool table
+ Symbol table, Literal table, Pool table and Opcode generation.
- Opcode generation